-Employee engagement is far more than a vanity metric.
-If you measure it correctly, it can become a key element of your company’s success.
+Measuring employee engagement goes way beyond measuring for a vanity metric.
+If you do it correctly, it can become a key element of your company’s success.

 When you systematically evaluate employee engagement, you give employees a voice, make negative trends visible in time, and increase both team productivity and company performance.

 In this article, I want to share how I view employee engagement, how to develop a strategy for measuring it, and what KPIs we focus on here at Personio.
 Enjoy! – Ross Seychell, Chief People Officer at Personio